Sparksbox

 The Regulatory Failure

-In reality, those 48 checkboxes created the appearance of compliance without the substance of protection.
+That creates the appearance of compliance without the substance of protection.

 Disclosure theater works because it solves the regulator's problem, not the consumer's.
 It lets the agency say "we fixed this."
 It gives the company legal cover.
 It satisfies the checkbox.